Graphic Design Minor

 Graphic Design students demonstrate the following knowledge and skills:

-• Acquire and demonstrate competency in technical skills applicable to graphic design.
+• Demonstrate competency in technical skills applicable to graphic design.

 • Demonstrate the ability to use design thinking strategies in an iterative design process.